liudas-stonys/php-login-system/README.md

 # PHP login system
-With user registration and email verification
+With user registration and email verification.